-- 6.1.25 All these suggested sites are shown on plans in the appendices within possible settlement boundaries. - 6.1.26 The sites that are shown within the possible settlement boundaries at Burghill, Tillington and Lower Burlton have the potential to meet the housing requirement imposed on the Parish by the Core Strategy and demonstrate alignment with its policies.
-Furthermore, they have the potential to achieve this growth at a modest housing density, in line with the aspirations of parishioners and which would also reflect the character and appearance of the parish. - 6.1.27 The BPC notes the returns from the questionnaire which favoured the designation of a settlement boundary for Tillington Common, however, it was considered that the definition of a settlement boundary for the Tillington Common Area would be inappropriate.
-The housing layout in the Tillington Common area has a limited identifiable core.
+- 6.1.29 All these suggested sites are shown on plans in the appendices within possible settlement boundaries. - 6.1.30 The sites that are shown within the possible settlement boundaries at Burghill, Tillington and Lower Burlton have the potential to meet the housing requirement imposed on the Parish by the Core Strategy and demonstrate alignment with its policies.
+Furthermore, they have the potential to achieve this growth at a modest housing density, in line with the aspirations of parishioners and which would also reflect the character and appearance of the parish. - 6.1.31 The BPC notes the returns from the questionnaire which favoured the designation of a settlement boundary (SB) for both Tillington and Tillington Common.
+At the time of the Options Days presentations it was not clear whether both SB's would be required due to the delays in the completion of the Core Strategy by Herefordshire